slsa-framework/source-tool/POLICY.md

 packages distributed further downstream should indicate which source repos are canonical.
 They could do this using SLSA _build_ provenance.

 TODO: Now enabling people to set a canonical location in a policy file.
-Not yet requried for Level 1.
+Not yet required for Level 1.

 ### Distribute summary attestations